ContentSide/LingX/resources/docs/TUTORIAL_1_BASICS.md

 ```python
 from lingx.utils import download_lang_models
 ```
-This will run only download English and Chinese language models with under the hood codes:
+This will run only download English and Chinese language models with calling following codes:

 ```python
 import lingx.core.lang_model as lm